-Well, in a nutshell, a PCIe x1 slot has a single PCIe lane, whereas, a PCIe x16 slot can have 4, 8, or 16 lanes depending upon how it is configured.
-Therefore, as far as the performances goes, a PCIe x16 slot can handle far more demanding expansion cards as compared to a PCIe x1 slot.
+A PCIe x1 slot has a single PCIe lane, whereas a PCIe x16 slot can have 4, 8, or 16 lanes, depending on how configured.
+Therefore, as far as the performance goes, a PCIe x16 slot can handle far more demanding expansion cards than a PCIe x1 slot.

-PCIe interface is a very important interface to understand for any PC builder particularly when buying a new PCIe expansion card.
+PCIe interface is critical for any PC builder, particularly when buying a new PCIe expansion card.

-While I have covered the nitty gritty details of the PCIe interface in detail here at PCGuide101, in this article, I will particularly talk about the difference between PCIe x1 and x16.
+While I have covered the nitty-gritty details of the PCIe interface, in fact, here at PCGuide101, in this article, I will mainly talk about the difference between PCIe x1 and x16.

 So What is the Difference Between PCIe x1 vs. x16?

-As clarified earlier, the essential difference between x16 vs x1 is that the former has 16 PCIe data lanes and the later has a single PCIe data lane.
+As clarified earlier, the essential difference between x16 and x1 is that the former has 16 PCIe data lanes and a single PCIe data lane.

-However, in order to truly grasp the differences between PCIe x16 and x1 in detail, you need to understand some core principles of the PCIe interface.
+However, to truly grasp the differences between PCIe x16 and x1 in detail, you need to understand some core principles of the PCIe interface.

 The core principles you need to understand are:

 - PCIe protocol comprises PCIe lanes.

-- Higher the number of PCIe lanes, higher the transfer speed of the slot or the bandwidth requirement of the expansion device.
+- The higher the number of PCIe lanes, the higher the slot’s transfer speed or the expansion device’s bandwidth requirement.

-- Additionally, PCIe lanes conform to different versions which has a huge impact on per lane performance
+- Additionally, PCIe lanes conform to different versions, which has a significant impact on per-lane performance

 - The PCIe protocol is cross, backward, and forward-compatible.

-PCIe interface is one of two primary interfaces, the other one being SATA, that is used to connect various components to your PC.
+PCIe interface is one of two primary interfaces, the other one being SATA, used to connect various components to your PC.

-This can include a graphics card, a WiFi Card, Video Capture Card etc. All of these various components add different functionality to your PC and they require a PCIe slot.
+This can include a graphics card, a WiFi Card, Video Capture Card, etc. These various components add functionality to your PC and quire a PCIe slot.

-Now the PCIe interface comprises of PCIe lanes.
+Now the PCIe interface comprises PCIe lanes.
 You can think of these as information highways.
-The number of PCIe lanes each PC has are limited and are determined by your motherboard and your CPU.
+The number of PCIe lanes each PC has are limited and determined by your motherboard and CPU.

 Also, Read: How Many PCIe Lanes Do I Have?

-The number of PCIe lanes a certain component needs to function optimally varies.
+The number of PCIe lanes a particular component needs to function optimally varies.